Aquinasmoriasi/Aquinasmoriasi/README.md

   # Most Used Languages
   [![top-langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Aquinasmoriasi&layout=compact&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)

+⚡ Fun fact: You miss 100% of the chances you don't take.
+Also, simplicity is the ultimate form of sophistication.
 <!--
 **Aquinasmoriasi/Aquinasmoriasi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.